sneha-balamurali/fpga/introduction/vivado_overview.md

 When you add these cores to your project, they show up as blocks you can drag into the diagram and connect, instead of writing all the Verilog logic yourself.

 ### ZYNQ7 Processing System (PS) vs Programmable Logic (PL)
-- The ZYNQ7 Processing System IP block in Vivado represents the ARM Cortex-A9 subsystem inside the Zynq chip.
+- The ZYNQ7 Processing System IP block in Vivado represents the ARM Cortex-A9 subsystem inside the Zynq chip.[^1]
 - It acts as a bridge between:
     - PS (Processing System): the ARM CPU which runs Linux and software
     - PL (Programming Logic): the FPGA fabric, where you implement custom hardware